williamma12/RoomDict/README.md

-# Persistent Dictionary for python
+# RoomDict

-This library implements a persistent dictionary on top of shelve standard library.
+RoomDict (Rapid Out of Memory Dictionary) for python implements a persistent dictionary on top of shelve standard library.
 We add a caching layer to improve latency.